Netaji Subhas Chandra Bose Jayanti, 2026: History, Significance & Parakram Diwas

 Furthermore, Nationalism Included Social Justice:

 Netaji believed freedom had no meaning if people remained poor and exploited.
 So, he connected nationalism with social and economic justice.
 In his words and actions, political freedom must help common people.
-Poverty and inequality had to be reduced and the state must work for public welfare.
+He urged to focus on the reduction of poverty and inequality and urged the state to work for public welfare.
 Thus, nationalism meant building a fair and strong India.

 Finally, Indian Nationalism Had a Global Outlook: